DavidUzU/DavidUzU/README.md

 ## About Me

-Backend developer, intersest in language learning — Japanese, Chinese, and Korean.
+Backend developer with interest in language learning — Japanese, Chinese, and Korean.

 ---